bclayton314/Hands-on-Machine-Learning/Chapter-2/NOTES.md

   *The book displays some useful Python functions to achieve this: the test set will remain isolated from the rest of the data using the row numbers as a unique identifier.
   *It might not be possible to use the row number as a unique identifier

+The book at first only considers purely random sampling (This is generally fine if your dataset is large enough (especially relative to the number of attributes)).
+Then the book explains stratified sampling with an emphasis on median income to predict median house prices.

+*Scikit-Learn's StratifiedShuffleSplit
+**The book also has sample code to compare 2 different test_sets obtained using: random-sampling vs. startified sampling

+### Visualizing the Data
+*(See the Jupyter Notebook code for this section)

+### Looking for Correlations
+.corr(), scatter_matrix()

+-Big takeaway: from the plots, clearly median_house_values are strongly correlated with median_income

+    **The correlation coefficient only measures linear correlations (“if x goes up, then y generally goes up/down”).
+It may completely miss out on nonlinear relationships (e.g., “if x is close to 0, then y generally goes up”).
+Note how all the plots of the bottom row have a correlation coefficient equal to 0, despite the fact that their axes are clearly not independent: these are examples of nonlinear relationships.
+Also, the second row shows examples where the correlation coefficient is equal to 1 or –1; notice that this has nothing to do with the slope.
+For example, your height in inches has a correlation coefficient of 1 with your height in feet or in nanometers.

+### Attribute Combinations
+-this was a short section to help simplify the data and perhaps gain even more insight especially if you're dealing with data that has slightly unusual attributes (i.e. bedrooms_per_room)

+## Prepare the Data for Machine Learning Algorithms

 ## Example text